The Top 10 Amazing Race Challenges

 In this challenge racers had to bring rickety cheese holders up a very steep hill to a storage shed containing 50 pound wheels of cheese.
 Each team had to get four wheels of cheese down the hill to another storage shed to finish the challenge.
 Just getting up the slope proved a challenge for many teams, while the cheese carriers proved all but useless.
 Making matters even more difficult, when racers lost control of a cheese wheel it turned into a fast-moving missile that threatened to mow down other racers.

 This challenge was another producer favorite appearing both on leg 1 of Season 14 and as a Switchback on leg 8 of Season 22.

 9. Shaving Your Head

 In this Fast Forward both members of the team had to shave their heads as part of a Hindu ritual for good luck.
-The producers liked this Fast Forward so much they used it twice.
-It first appeared in leg 9 of Season 5 when models Brandon & Nicole were faced with the choice.
+The producers liked this Fast Forward so much they used it thrice.
+It first appeared in leg 9 of season 5 when models Brandon & Nicole were faced with the choice.
 They decided to risk elimination rather than shave their lovely locks.

 Joyce getting her head shaved